Avaiga/taipy-doc/docs/manuals/core/config/pipeline-config.md

 [`PipelineConfig`](../../../reference/#taipy.core.config.pipeline_config.PipelineConfig) you can use the `taipy.configure_pipeline()^` method with the following parameters:

-- `id`: The id of this new pipeline configuration.
+- _id_: The id of this new pipeline configuration.
 This id is **mandatory** and must be a unique valid Python variable name.
-- `tasks`: The list of tasks configurations.
+- _tasks_: The list of tasks configurations.
-- `properties`: The dictionary of additional properties.
+- _properties_: A dictionary of additional properties.

-Basic example using the task configuration `task_config` created in the previous example:
+Here is a simple example using the task configuration `task_config` created in the previous example:

 ```python linenums="1"
 import taipy as tp